VULCA-Bench: A Multicultural Vision-Language Benchmark for Evaluating Cultural Understanding: Dataset Construction

 Expert annotators generate critiques following the L1--L5 framework.
 Table~\ref{tab:annotators} summarises the annotation team.
 Each annotator receives the artwork image and metadata (title, artist, period), then generates a critique covering all 5 layers with culture-specific dimensions.
 Chinese critiques must reach $\geq$150 characters (average 450), and English translations preserve cultural terminology with romanisation.
 A reviewer validates each critique on dimension coverage ($\geq$70\%), cultural accuracy, and bilingual consistency.
-Annotator-reviewer disagreements are resolved through discussion with reference to authoritative sources.
-The complete scheme of our annotation guidelines can be found in Appendix~\ref{app:annotation} and representative bilingual critiques demonstrating L1--L5 coverage are provided in Appendix~\ref{app:samples}.
+Annotator-reviewer disagreements are resolved through discussion with reference to authoritative sources; unresolved cases ($<$2\%) escalate to senior expert panel.
+Full annotation guidelines appear in Appendix~\ref{app:annotation}; representative bilingual critiques demonstrating L1--L5 coverage are provided in Appendix~\ref{app:samples}.

 We measure inter-annotator agreement on a 100-sample subset (Table~\ref{tab:iaa_breakdown}).
 Cohen's $\kappa=0.77$ (substantial agreement) for binary dimension presence; intraclass correlation coefficient ICC(2,1)$=0.85$ for dimension count.
 L3--L5 shows lower but still substantial agreement ($\kappa=0.72$), reflecting inherent interpretive complexity.
 Translation consistency achieved 94\% agreement on cultural terminology preservation.